Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 There are two ways to join Vodafone Pay As You Go.

 If you’d like a brand new smartphone, you can buy a Pay As You Go phone from the Vodafone website.
-At the time of writing, handsets start from just £10 when you also buy a Big Value Bundle.
+At the time of writing, handsets are available from as little as £3.50 when you also buy a Big Value Bundle.
 You can also buy a Vodafone Pay As You Go handset from third-party retailers like Argos and Amazon.

-If you already have an unlocked smartphone that you’re happy to keep, you can order a free Vodafone SIM card to go in that handset.
-If your mobile phone is currently locked to a network, see our guides on unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
+If you have an unlocked smartphone that you’re happy to keep, you can order a free Vodafone SIM card to slot inside that handset.
+If your mobile phone is currently locked to a network, see our guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.

 2G, 3G and 4G Coverage